keboola/developers-docs/cli/commands/remote/create/branch/index.md

 If you have some local changes of the main branch, push them to the project first.

 **Limitation:**
-Branch cannot be created locally, it must be created directly in the project, from the `main` branch.
+A branch cannot be created locally, it must be created directly in the project from the `main` branch.

 ### Options